BayCitizen/django-doccloud/README.rst

     (r'^docs/', include('doccloud.urls')),

-The example templates assume your template directory is mapped to 'templates/'.
-If not, add the following entry to your settings.py file TEMPLATE_DIRS list:
+The example templates assume you have the following template loader

-    os.path.join(SITE_ROOT, 'templates'),
+    'django.template.loaders.app_directories.Loader',

 Add 'doccloud' to your installed apps list in settings.py